jenita-john/jenita-john/README.md

 <!--
 **JenitaJohn6/JenitaJohn6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
+### Software Engineer👩‍💻

-### I'm a Computer Engineering Graduate 👩‍💻
+- 👩🏽‍🎓 Computer Engineering Graduate 2022

-- 📁 Completed 16 months internship at [Rapid7] as a Software Engineer.
+- 📁 Interned [Rapid7] as a Software Engineer
 - 🌱 Fellow at [Rewriting the Code]
 - 😄 Pronouns: She/Her
 - 📫 How to reach me: [Jenita John]